ccleaud/ProgressABL-for-Notepad-plusplus/readme.md

 Progress | OpenEdge for Notepad++
 =================================

-Syntax highlighting and function listing for Progress | OpenEdge files in Notepad++.
+Syntax highlighting and functions listing for Progress | OpenEdge files in Notepad++.

 Description